PaperTurtle/handpickd/README.md

 ### 🧪 Testing

 -  **[Pest](https://pestphp.com/)**: Pest is a testing framework for PHP.
 It's simple, elegant, and a pleasure to use.
-It's used to test the backend API for Handpickd.
+It's used to test the Models.

 ## 🚀 Getting Started